Browse our categories:

 What Is a Progressive Care Unit in a Hospital?

-As step-down intermediate care units, progressive care units offer advanced care to patients with a range of critical conditions, such as the following:
+As intermediate care units, progressive care units offer advanced care to patients with a range of critical conditions, such as the following:

 • Cardiac conditions, such as heart attack and defibrillator or pacemaker implant